The Dukes Welcome Center is adjacent to the Lee Gate, just off Route 36, named in honor of Major General Harry L. Dukes

 Fort Lee Va.
 23801

-For DoD Decals or Extended Passes Department of Defense decals on privately owned vehicles will no longer be issued after 31 August 2012
+Department of Defense decals on privately owned vehicles are no longer issued after August 2012

 Directory Assistance: (804) 765-3000